clark-cui/vitepress-blog-zaun/README.md

-## Hello
+## Detail

-This is my always wip personal webpage.
+This is a blog theme used vitepress to build.
 You could [click here](https://visionary-sunflower-dc7ae3.netlify.app/) to see what it looks like.

-For now, It use vitepress & Vue & TypeScript to build.

 ## Highlights